Sonic Youth: Later DGC period: 2000–2006

+Jim O'Rourke performing with Sonic Youth in 2004.
+O'Rourke was an official fifth member of the band from 1999 to 2005.

-Rather Ripped was released in 2006 and was noted as a return to the band's earlier sound, due both to the departure of O'Rourke and the recovery of some of the instruments that had been stolen in 1999.
-On May 9, 2006, Kim and Thurston made a special guest appearance on WB teen drama show Gilmore Girls (season 6, episode 22), performing an acoustic version of their new song, "What a Waste", alongside their daughter Coco.
+Rather Ripped was released in 2006 and was noted as a return to the band's earlier alternative rock sound, due both to the departure of O'Rourke and the recovery of some of the instruments that had been stolen in 1999.
+On May 9, 2006, Gordon and Moore made a guest appearance on Gilmore Girls (season 6, episode 22), performing an acoustic version of their new song, "What a Waste", alongside their daughter Coco.
 Sonic Youth played the Bonnaroo Festival later that year.
 In December 2006 they released The Destroyed Room: B-Sides and Rarities.
 The compilation featured tracks previously available only on vinyl, tracks from limited-release compilations, B-sides to international singles, and some material that had never before been released.
 This marked the band's final Geffen release.

 Matador period: 2007–2011

-In 2007, the band became one of the earliest big-name rock bands to play in China when they were brought in for a tour by the music company Split Works.
-In 2008 they released a compilation album on Starbucks Music, called Hits Are for Squares, with the tracks selected by other celebrities.
+In 2007, the band became one of the earliest big-name Western rock bands to play in China when they were brought in for a tour by Split Works.
+In 2008 they released a compilation album on Starbucks Music, called Hits Are for Squares, with the tracks selected by other musicians and celebrities.
 Later in 2008, Sonic Youth ended their relationship with Geffen, due to dissatisfaction with how the label had promoted their last several albums.
 They then signed with independent label Matador Records, which released the album The Eternal in 2009.
-During this period they collaborated with John Paul Jones on the soundtrack for a performance at Merce Cunningham Dance Company to honor the company's founder.
-In 2010 the band scored and composed the soundtrack of the French thriller-drama Simon Werner a Disparu, which premiered at the Cannes International Film Festival.
-The soundtrack was released in 2011 as SYR9: Simon Werner a Disparu, an entry in experimental SYR series.
+During this period they collaborated with John Paul Jones on the soundtrack for a performance by the Merce Cunningham Dance Company in honor of Cunningham, who had recently passed.
+In 2010 the band scored the French thriller-drama film Simon Werner a Disparu, which premiered at the Cannes Film Festival.
+The soundtrack was released in 2011 as SYR9: Simon Werner a Disparu, which would be the band's final official release of new material.